 Please Note: Visual and Literary artists must submit their applications through eGRANT system.

 MAC's Artist Fellowship program is focused on honoring Mississippi artists who demonstrate the ability to create exemplary work in their chosen field.
 The agency awards fellowships of up to $5,000 in several categories each year.
 The program does not require a cash match.
 Professional artists living and working in the state are eligible to apply.

 The Artist Fellowship program is highly competitive - only a small number of the total applicants each year receive an award.
 An artist may submit one Fellowship application per year.
 Those who are not awarded a fellowship may re-apply the following year.
 Applicants can receive written feedback from the review panel on their application.

 Artist Fellowships are awards of merit.
 While applicants are not required to submit information on how they might use the funds, MAC expects the recipients to dedicate the funds towards expanding their ability to create new work.
-Fellowship recipients are required to document their fellowship-funded activities in the final report for the grant.
+Recipients are required to document their fellowship-funded activities in their final report.
 Fellowship funds may not be used to support academic research or study toward an academic or professional degree.

-Please note: Fellowship grants are reported income for the recipients.
-MAC is required to report the grants to the IRS and issues tax documents (a 1099 form) to each Fellowship grantee.
+Please note: Fellowship grants are reported as income for the recipients.
+MAC is required to report the grants to the IRS and issues tax documents (a 1099 form) to each Fellowship recipient.

 Who May Apply

 You may apply for an Artist Fellowship if you are a professional artist producing work of high artistic quality.
-Individuals are considered to be at the professional level if they are:
+Individuals are considered to be at the professional level if they: